microsoft/WindowsAppSDK/specs/CameraCaptureUI/CameraCaptureUI.md

 The settings include aspect ratio, image size, format, resolution, and whether or not cropping is allowed by the user interface (UI).

+**Important Note**:
+- Don't specify both size and aspect ratio in the `PhotoSettings`, doing so will cause an invalid argument exception.
+- `PhotoSettings` can't have a ratio or size specified with cropping disabled.

 ## CameraCaptureUIPhotoCaptureSettings Properties

 | Name | Description | Value |